harpooncorp/docs/docs/source/usage.rst

 Starting a cluster
 ------------------
-Once you've linked your cloud service provider account, you just click the "start" button on the cloud/node element in the workspace.
+Once you've linked your cloud service provider account, you just click the "start" button on the cluster controller element in the workspace.
 That's it.
 No, really!
-The cloud/node element will turn yellow and provide a little spinny wheel to entertain you.
+The node elements will turn yellow and provide a little spinny wheel to entertain you.
 When the cluster is running, the cloud will return and the element will glow a happy blue color.